theapi/CctvBlindfoldBundle/README.md

 CctvBlindfoldBundle
 ===================

-An over engineered switch for a cctv camera using a Raspberry pi
+An over engineered switch for a cctv camera using a Raspberry pi & Symfony.